Parallel transport for Higgs bundles over p-adic curves: Higgs crystals and Higgs bundles

-A \textit{Higgs isocrystal of level $r$} is an $\bO_{Y/\Sigma_S,\BQ}$-module $\mathcal{M}$ on $(Y/\Sigma_S)_{\HIG}^r$ such that for every morphism $u$ of $(Y/\Sigma_S)_{\HIG}^r$, $\tau_u$ is an isomorphism.
-A \textit{Higgs crystal} is an $\bO_{Y/\Sigma_S}$-module $\mathcal{M}$ on $(Y/\Sigma_S)_{\HIG}^{\infty}$ such that for every morphism $u$ of $(Y/\Sigma_S)_{\HIG}^{\infty}$, $\tau_u$ is an isomorphism\footnote{Our definition of (iso-)crystals is slightly different to that of \cite{AGT} IV.3.3, where certain finiteness condition is imposed.}. \end{secnumber}
+A \textit{Higgs isocrystal of level $r$} is an $\bO_{Y/\Sigma_S,\BQ}$-module $\mathcal{M}$ on $(Y/\Sigma_S)_{\HIG}^r$ such that for every morphism $u$ of $(Y/\Sigma_S)_{\HIG}^r$, $\gamma_u$ is an isomorphism.
+A \textit{Higgs crystal} is an $\bO_{Y/\Sigma_S}$-module $\mathcal{M}$ on $(Y/\Sigma_S)_{\HIG}^{\infty}$ such that for every morphism $u$ of $(Y/\Sigma_S)_{\HIG}^{\infty}$, $\gamma_u$ is an isomorphism\footnote{Our definition of (iso-)crystals is slightly different to that of (\cite{AGT} IV.3.3), where certain finiteness condition is imposed.}. \end{secnumber}

-\begin{secnumber} To introduce a finiteness condition on Higgs (iso-)crystals in a simple way, we assume $X$ is an $S$-scheme with semi-stable reduction in the following of this section.
-Let $\mathscr{M}_X$ be the log structure defined by its special fiber and $\check{X}$ the $p$-adic completion of $X\otimes_{\mathscr{O}_K}\oo$, equipped with the fine log structure induced by $\mathscr{M}_X$.
-Then $\check{X}$ is smooth over $\Sigma_{1,S}$.
+\begin{secnumber} To introduce a finiteness condition on Higgs (iso-)crystals in a simple way, we assume $X$ is a semi-stable $S$-scheme (\S~\ref{sss:semi-stable}) in the following of this section.
+Let $\check{X}$ be the $p$-adic completion of $X\otimes_{\mathscr{O}_K}\oo$, equipped with the fine log structure induced by $\mathscr{M}_X$.
+Then, $\check{X}$ is smooth over $\Sigma_{1,S}$.